 ― Zeina Kassem, Talal Kassem

 Netflix clocked a staggering 117 million subscribers at the end of last year and according to a Netflix launched survey undertaken by Toluna, 46% of UK Netflix users stream live from their Netflix accounts in public.
 Watching TV via a traditional television set is no longer in fashion.
 Today almost all Non-Arabic and Arabic channels are accessible via the internet thanks to national and international online TV service sites, such as BBC iPlayer and CBS.

-Whether you are in the mood for a documentary, a bit of live sports, politics, lifestyle, Arabic news, talk shows or simply want to tune into some Hindi music channels, you don’t need to set up boxes or sign up for satellite TV or cable TV like back in the good old 90’s.
+Whether you are in the mood for a documentary, a film, a bit of live sports, politics, lifestyle, Arabic news, talk shows or simply want to tune into some Hindi music channels, you don’t need to set up boxes or sign up for satellite TV or cable TV like back in the good old 90’s.